 Making Study Abroad Available To All

-From experiencing a distant culture, learning a foreign language, becoming more independent...the reasons to study abroad are many and varied.
-In fact, there have been large studies, such as those conducted by IES abroad, which have demonstrated that students who study abroad increase their job prospects.
-Studying abroad is essential not only for peaceful international relationships, but also in order to remain competitive in the global marketplace.
-To support students in this endeavor, numerous educational and governmental institutions, as well as private organizations, provide options for scholarships and financial aid.
+From experiencing a distant culture, learning a foreign language, and becoming more independent, the reasons for studying abroad vary.
+In fact, extensive studies, such as those conducted by IES abroad, have demonstrated that students who study abroad increase their job prospects.
+Studying abroad is essential for peaceful international relationships and competitiveness in the global marketplace.
+To support students in this endeavor, numerous educational and governmental institutions and private organizations provide options for scholarships and financial aid.

 The primary options available to students seeking financial assistance for study abroad are as follows: